WaleedAlzamil80/Optimization-Image-Classifiers/Milestone_1/README.md

 # Optimization Algorithms for Deep Learning Models

-This repository contains code and a report for a project that compares the performance of several optimization algorithms commonly used in deep learning, including Stochastic Gradient Descent (SGD), Gradient Descent with Momentum (GDM), Adagrad, Adadelta, and Adam.
-The report evaluates the performance of these algorithms on various test functions with different shapes and numbers of local minima.
+In Milestone 1 we compared the performance of several optimization algorithms commonly used in deep learning, such as Stochastic Gradient Descent (SGD), Gradient Descent with Momentum (GDM), Adagrad, Adadelta, and Adam.
+The report evaluates the performance of these algorithms on various test functions with different shapes and different numbers of local minima.

 ## Abstract